A consistent and robust measurement of the thermal state of the IGM at $2 \leq z \leq 4$ from a large sample of Ly$\alpha$ forest spectra: Evidence for late and rapid HeII reionization: Observations

-\InputFigCombine{FPDF_FPS_CDDF_Literature_Comparison.pdf}{175} { Panels A1, B1 and C1 show a comparison of our measurements (blue solid curves) of the flux PDF/power spectrum (FPDF/FPS) and column density distribution (CDDF) with other measurements in the literature.
-Panels A2, B2 and C2 show the differences between our measurements and those from the literature. \citet{kim2007,calura2012,rollinde2013} calculated the FPDF at $2.71 \leq z \leq 3.21$ using 8, 2 and 5 high-resolution UVES spectra, respectively, while our sample consists of $\sim 25$ high-resolution spectra.
+\InputFigCombine{FPDF_FPS_CDDF_Literature_Comparison_Shaded_Errorbars.pdf}{175} { Panels A1, B1 and C1 show a comparison of our measurements (blue solid curves) of the flux PDF/power spectrum (FPDF/FPS) and \HI\ column density distribution (CDDF) with other measurements in the literature.
+Panels A2, B2 and C2 show the differences between our measurements and those from the literature.
+The shaded regions show the $1\sigma$ uncertainty of the measurements.
+For a fair comparison, the errors from our sample are also calculated using the bootstrap method.
+In general the errors of the FPDF, FPS and CDDF statistics from our sample are small thanks to the large sample size.
+A comparison of errors of the observed flux statistics from this work with the literature is discussed in detail in online supplementary appendix \ref{app:obs-flux-stat-error}. \citet{kim2007,calura2012,rollinde2013} calculated the FPDF at $2.71 \leq z \leq 3.21$ using 8, 2 and 5 high-resolution UVES spectra, respectively, while our sample consists of $\sim 25$ high-resolution spectra.
 Panels A1 and A2 show that the maximum difference between our FPDF (in the range $0.1 \leq F \leq 0.9$) and that of \citet{kim2007,calura2012,rollinde2013} is $\sim 13$ percent.
 Panel B1 shows the comparison of our FPS with that from \citet{walther2018} at $2.9 \leq z \leq 3.1$.
 Unlike \citet{walther2018}, we neither subtract noise power from the FPS nor do we account for window effects in the FPS calculation.
-Note that the effect of noise and finite resolution of the spectrograph play a dominant role for the FPS measurement at $k>0.15 \; {\rm km^{-1} \: s}$ which we do not use for our measurements.
-We use the FPS at \krange{0.01}{0.1} to measure thermal parameters.
+Note that the effect of noise and finite spectral resolution play a dominant role in the FPS measurement at $k>0.15 \; {\rm km^{-1} \: s}$.
+Therefore, we use the FPS in the range \krange{0.01}{0.1} to measure thermal parameters.
 In this range our FPS is in good agreement (maximum difference is 19 percent) with that from \citet{walther2018}.
 Panels C1 and C2 show that our CDDF is within 3.75 percent of that from \citet{kim2013} at \zrange{1.9}{3.2}.
 In panel C1, we define the CDDF similar to \citet{kim2013}.
-However, for rest of this paper we define the CDDF in terms of \logNHI and $dz$.
-A comparison of errors of the observed flux statistics from this work with the literature is discussed in detail in appendix \ref{app:obs-flux-stat-error}. }{ }
+However, for rest of this paper we define the CDDF in terms of \logNHI and $dz$. }{ }

 In this section, we derive the statistics of the transmitted \lya flux for our sample and compare them with results in the literature.
 In particular, we compare the evolution of mean flux, flux probability distribution function (FPDF), flux power-spectrum (FPS) and \HI column density distribution function (CDDF) from our sample with other measurements in the literature.
 In \S \ref{sec:method} we describe in detail our method of calculating these flux statistics (along with other statistics) from observations and simulations.